 All interventions are individualized yet standardized and are progressed according to clients' needs in conjunction with their individual fitness and wellness goals.
 So too, all outcome measures are standardized across NRN CFW facilities, allowing for the generation of data to measure the effectiveness of health and wellness interventions.
 Data from SCI participants at both NRN clinical centers and CFW facilities contribute to a network-wide database that includes comprehensive medical and fitness information and outcome measures about the progress of each individual.
 By collecting and analyzing this information, the NRN is able to determine the effectiveness of strengthening, cardiovascular conditioning, electrical stimulation cycling and locomotor training on health and quality of life.

-There are five NRN Community Fitness and Wellness facilities in the country:
+There are six NRN Community Fitness and Wellness facilities in the country:

 - Courage Center, Minneapolis, MN